sagemath/sagewiki_to_gh-2022-10-10/faq.md

 The version of Sage, i.e. Sage version 3.0.5, that's available through apt-get in Debian and Ubuntu is very old.
 No-one has yet found time to update the Debian/Ubuntu version of Sage.
 Help wanted!
 You should download the latest version of Sage from the [[http://www.sagemath.org/download.html|download page]].
 If you would like to help with updating the Debian/Ubuntu version of Sage, please email the [[http://groups.google.com/group/sage-devel|sage-devel]] mailing list.

+=== Can I see a calculation step-by-step? ===

+Unfortunately no. You can run the python debugger to execute it step-by-step, but that is entirely different from how a human would do a calculation.

 == Developing in Sage ==